eshita53/Progmramming_6/dask/README.md

 ### Dask Workflow
-- **scripts/data_loading_dask.py** – Retrieves raw data and combines them.
+- **scripts/data_loading_dask.py** – Retrieves raw data and combines it.
 - **scripts/data_processor_dask.py** – Contains the `DaskDataProcessor` class for handling data processing tasks.
 - **scripts/feature_processing_dask.py** – Defines a scikit-learn estimator for feature processing.
 It utilizes the `DataProcDaskDataProcessoressor` class for data transformation.
 - **scripts/dask_main.py** – Runs the full dask workflow (Data Loading -> Feature transformation -> Model training -> Model Evaluation ).
 - **dask-workflow.ipynb** - Exploratory Data Analysis (EDA) workflow in dask

 ### Utility Functions
-- **evaluator.py** - Evaluator functions to measure performance of the models
+- **evaluator.py** - Evaluator functions to measure the performance of the models
 - **helping_functions.py** - some utility functions such as arg parser, memory profiling for both dask and pandas

 ### Other Directories
 - **logs/** – Keeps track of workflow execution and errors.
-- **analysis/** – Stores final comparison plots on Pandas vs dask along with a python script to run this comparison.
+- **analysis/** – Stores final comparison plots on Pandas vs dask, along with a Python script to run this comparison.
+- **reports/** – Stores final reports.

 # Installation
 To run this repository locally, follow these steps: